AMReX-Astro/Castro/paper/paper.md

 well-supported AMR library (BoxLib which evolved to AMReX), using unsplit integration techniques and targeting problems in nuclear astrophysics.
 The radiation solver was a key design consideration in the early development.
-The large number of application codes using AMReX means that Castro continually gains optimizations for new architectures.
+The large developer community contributing to AMReX (representing a large number of application codes across various domains) results in Castro continually gaining optimizations for new architectures.
 As Castro evolved, we adopted a fully open development model (as does the Enzo [@enzo] code, for example).
-We pride ourselves in making all of the science problems available in the Castro git repository as we are developing them—no separate repo is used for our science work.
+We pride ourselves in making all of the science problems available in the Castro git repository as we are developing them, and the infrastructure we use for running our problems and writing our science papers is publicly available in the AMReX-Astro organization.
 Other simulation codes, like Flash [@flash], also work with a general equation of state and reaction network, but Castro is unique in focusing on spectral deferred correction techniques for coupling the hydro and reactions.
-Finally, while some astrophysics codes have forks that support GPUs (like K-Athena [@kathena]), Castro's current design targets both CPUs and GPUs for all solvers in a performance portable fashion.
+Finally, while some astrophysics codes have performance portable forks (like K-Athena [@kathena], which uses Kokkos), Castro's current design -- which targets both CPUs and GPUs for all solvers -- achieves performance portability as a core design principle, avoiding the need for a fractured development model.